AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 CategoryWriting assistant

-Our tier verdictLimited — A browser extension that reads nearly everything an employee types — on a free personal account, that stream is outside company control.
+Our tier verdictLimited (assessed 29 July 2026) — A browser extension that reads nearly everything an employee types — on a free personal account, that stream sits outside company control and outside any agreement you signed. source

 Admin controlsNone on free personal accounts.

-HIPAA / BAANo BAA on free consumer accounts.
+HIPAA / BAANo — No BAA on free consumer accounts.

 Industry risk notes